Guadalupe Mountains National Park

 ⌚ How Long to Visit: The average visitor will likely be satisfied with 1-2 days in the park.
 Allow time at minimum to summit Guadalupe Peak and hike in McKittrick Canyon.
 If you have extra time, visit the Salt Basin Dunes.
 If you are backpacking, consider a 3-4 day visit.

-🚗 How to Visit: El Paso is the closest major population center to the park, sitting just under 2 hours west of the Pine Springs Visitor Center.
+🚗 How to Get There: El Paso is the closest major population center to the park, sitting just under 2 hours west of the Pine Springs Visitor Center.
 Those visiting from afar can fly into El Paso and rent a car.
 Otherwise, those on long-distance national park road trips can easily pair the park with other nearby or semi-nearby offerings like Carlsbad Caverns, Big Bend, and White Sands.

 🛏️ Where to Stay: Pine Springs Campground and Dog Canyon Campground are the park’s two standard camping options.
 Note that Dog Canyon Campground is a two-hour drive from the park’s visitor center.
 If you don’t want to camp, Van Horn and Carlsbad are small towns nearby with a few lodging options.